 The point to note here is, each lead has a different requirement and expectation.
-Based on the website behaviour and engagement, you can draw a pattern and also get a clear understanding whether that lead is genuinely interested, needs more nurturing or is a bad lead.
+Based on the website behavior and engagement, you can draw a pattern and also get a clear understanding of whether that lead is genuinely interested, needs more nurturing or is a bad lead.
 To spot the most potential leads, you can start assigning scores for each activity and behavior.
 The lead that has the highest score is the most potential lead.
 You can then plan a dedicated marketing campaign around these highly potential leads (which, in other words, is termed account-based marketing).
 Here’s how lead scores look like on Aritic PinPoint:

 Lead scoring helps in identifying the potential leads, and account-based marketing helps in making these leads sales-ready.
 That’s when leads are auto-distributed to the sales reps.

 If you manually try to distribute leads among your sales team, it will take up days, and your leads will lose interest in your brand (or worse, forget about you).
 Aritic PinPoint functions as the connecting link between sales and marketing.
 Both the teams are aware of the entire development from start to end.
 While the sales team update the marketing people about the ideal customer, marketing team brings in leads, nurtures them and passes the interested leads to the sales team.
 It is a harmonious marketing-sales alignment that makes lead distribution seamless.